Battle of Pungo Andongo

-The Battle of Pungo Andongo, also known as the siege of Pungo Andongo was a military engagement in what is today Angola between Portugal and the Kingdom of Ndongo (Andongo in Portuguese) whose capital, Pungo Andongo, also known as Pedras Negras, was besieged.
-After a nine-month encirclement, the capital was taken by storm, plundered and occupied by the Portuguese.
+The battle of Pungo Andongo (also known as the siege of Pungo Andongo or the battle of Mpungu-a-Ndongo), was a military engagement in what is today Angola between Portugal and the Kingdom of Ndongo (Andongo in Portuguese) whose capital, Pungo Andongo, also known as Pedras Negras, was besieged.
+After a 9-month long encirclement, the capital was taken by storm, plundered, and occupied by the Portuguese.

-The entire royal family of Andongo was captured, and the Portuguese built a fort on Pungo Andongo.
-The Kingdom of Andongo therefore ceased to exist.
+The entire royal family of Ndongo was captured, and the Portuguese built a fort on Pungo Andongo.
+The Kingdom of Ndongo therefore ceased to exist.

 Background

 In 1670, the Portuguese were routed at the Battle of Kitombo by the forces of the Count of Soyo Estevão da Silva, supported by the Dutch.
 Meanwhile, pro-Portuguese King Luís was driven from the throne of Kitombo by a rival, Dom António Carrasco, who likewise slaughtered the Portuguese in the settlement.

 Encouraged by such setbacks, the King of Ndongo, Dom João Hari (Ngola Hari), took the opportunity to revolt against Portuguese suzerainty, cut all communications between Luanda and the Portuguese-allied Kingdom of Cassanje and attacked Portuguese trade caravans.
 He dispatched envoys to a number of neighbouring chiefdoms, among them the kingdom of Matamba, seeking to rally them to his cause against the Portuguese.

 The then Portuguese governor of Angola, Francisco de Távora, reacted to these events accordingly, requesting reinforcements from Portuguese Brazil, and quickly dispatching to the Portuguese fort at Ambaca a small forward contingent under the command of Luís Lopes de Sequeira, who had previously distinguished himself at the Battle of Mbwila.
 Skirmishes between the Portuguese and the forces of Andongo had already taken place before a large Portuguese fleet arrived in Luanda, bringing significant reinforcements from Brazil.
 At the same time, as many Portuguese soldiers and Imbangala mercenaries as possible were assembled from the garrisons at Ilamba, Lumbo, Massangano, Cambambe, Muxima and elsewhere.
 The campaign was to be the largest military campaign the Portuguese had yet undertaken in Angola.